 Things all looked good as we arrived.
-Kite is set in the verdant grounds of a beautiful Palladian house and the weather behaved beautifully with the sun casting a glow over the site and those festival flags fluttering in the breeze.
+Kite is set in the verdant grounds of a beautiful Palladian house and the weather behaved beautifully with the sun casting a flattering glow and colourful festival flags fluttering in the breeze.
 A meander through the site to familiarise ourselves took – well – only a few minutes or so.
-A handful of stages mixed with Blackwell’s bookshop, a record shop, lots of vintage-y clothes and a small but varied collection of food outlets.
+A handful of stages mixed with Blackwell’s bookshop, a record shop, lots of vintage‑y clothes and a small but varied collection of food outlets.
 Oh, and a big Heavenly stage for several of the zeitgeisty label’s artists, including Confidence Man.

 We eased into Saturday by heading into the ‘big tent’ – called The Forum – for the first discussion of a programme curated by Tortoise.
 David Olusoga and William Dalrymple discussed the ever changing role of history and historians, with Emily Benn presiding.
 This proved to be a fascinating discussion which really could have run on and on, had it been allowed.
 The talk inevitably covered colonialism and its effects… and the issue of historians and their increasingly politicised role.
 The Forum tent (doubling as the evening’s main stage) was an adequate size for some of the talks that took place but other ‘talk tents’ were too small and too open to the elements, with the inevitable sound bleed that happens when things are a little squished on a small site.
 We were unable to get even close to the tent where Ai WeiWei was appearing.

 The Pod was the location for a fascinating discussion called “How to make a hit podcast”, with Jamie Bartlett – creator of the thrilling Missing Crypto Queen – and Alexi Mostrous of Sweet Bobby fame, which I’m listening to this week, inspired by this talk – result!
-Both have created podcasts which deal with various scams but they were at Kite to talk about how to structure a podcast and tell its story successfully; they also talked about creating cliffhangers and discussed how they dealt with various problems that podcasts can run into, such as how to present material in an original and fresh way.
+Both have created podcasts which deal with various scams but they were at Kite to talk about how to structure a podcast and tell its story successfully; they also explored how to create cliffhangers and discussed the ways they dealt with problems that podcasts can run into, such as how to present material in an original and fresh way.

 There were small stages with music throughout the day but the main music programme got into gear in the evening.
-The Forum tent had the seating cleared in order to host four artists and their bands.
-Good to see that Kite has – whether intentionally or otherwise – redressed the issue of those much criticised male-heavy festival lineups – Four Feisty Females you could call it.
+The Forum tent cleared the day’s seating in order to host four artists and their bands.
+Good to see that Kite has – whether intentionally or otherwise – redressed the issue of those much criticised male-heavy festival lineups to host what we referred to as Four Feisty Females.
 Mavis Staples, all of 82, lead the proceedings with a hit-heavy run of songs such as If You’re Ready.
 She was cheered by all, as much for her spirit as for her music.
 Some dreaded technical glitches hit her set at the midway point – well, it was a new festival, and although the audience gamely took over singing, the outage went on for too long and slightly spoiled the flow.

 Self Esteem has been wowing stages at festivals and gigs ever since her latest album Prioritise Pleasure came out and her powerful stage performance and the choreography with her three backing singers is riveting.
 Her anthemic material sends out a personal and powerful message.
 However her set was cut short due to the technical issues and she was visibly distressed.
 She managed to recover and played a fabulous set which included material from the latest album, including How Can I Help You and I Do This All The Time.